danielharrell/does_music_move/does_music_move.md

-second topographical fact so informs the first: for we then move from note to note as if under the influence of a gravitational pull, requiring effort to overcome, in a deepened sense of having faced the note being moved to, and reaching that note as a goal.
+second topographical fact so informs the first: for we then move from note to note as if under the influence of a gravitational pull, requiring effort to overcome, and supplying momentum in success, in a deepened sense of having faced the note being moved to, and reaching that note as a goal.

 Or again, to revert to the geometric image of this inhabitance as I described it above, we hear the movement in a melody, as in music more generally, as if we were *inside* a circumference of notes arranged by pitch and bounded by the octave.
 For once we hear one note in the melody as central, especially if we hear it as a center of gravity, it is as if that note has been projected *inside* this circumference from its place along it.
-And this projection allows us to move from note to note not simply *along* the circumference, through every note between, but now also *across* the circumference, through the one note inside it as a guide, or center of orientation.
+And this projection allows us to move from note to note not simply *along* the circumference, through every note between, but now also *across* the circumference, guided by the one note inside it as a center of orientation.

 This is perhaps as far as the circumference image could, or should, be pressed.
 But again, it gives a geometric form to the complete sense made by the space music moves in.
 And this is the sense in which we *inhabit* that space.
 To be sure, the development of this sense, as shown by the specifically *tonal* context in which we hear one note of a melody as central, depends on the like development of a specific form of musical art---the art of tonality, to which we owe the music of the West.
 But there would be no such art to develop, unless the result made a difference to what we could hear; and in this case, to what we could inhabit in what we hear.

 And much of Western music's development can be explained as a kind of deduction from the features of a space we inhabit.
 I spell this thought out briefly, in one example, for those familiar with this development.
 If we truly inhabited the space music moves in, it seems we should not be simply fixed at a single center of orientation.
 We should rather be able move that center, carrying it with us from place to place.
 And move it we can---once Western music developed the device of modulation, to carry us from key to key.
 We might also expect the movement of that center to happen along an axis of depth, away and back, not just to distinguish it from the up-and-down movement between notes along an axis of height, but also from a sense of perspective, which implicitly belongs to our sense of orientation when we inhabit a space.
 And so we do move away and back---once Western music developed the harmony out of polyphony that modulation relies upon.
-We might further expect the movement of the center to clarify our sense, as I described this above, of the gravitational forces at work in such a space.
+We might further expect the movement of the center to clarify our sense, as I described this above, of the forces felt at work in such a space.
 And clarified they are---once the use of modulation effectively reduced the modes of chant to the major-minor scale.
 We might finally expect the movement of the center to deepen our sense that we inhabit *one* space, which *contains* the places moved between, rather than many spaces distinguished and divided by those places.
-And deepened it is---once the use of modulation forced upon the tuning of a scale the leveling of equal temperament, restricting the notes of *any* key to the notes in *every* key, and thereby placing "the whole of tonal space," as Roger Scruton has strikingly put it, "within reach of its every occupant."[^fn-1]
+And deepened it is---once the use of modulation forced upon the tuning of a scale the leveling of equal temperament, restricting the notes of *any* key to the notes in *every* key, and thereby placing
+"the whole of tonal space," as Roger Scruton has strikingly put it, "within reach of its every occupant."[^fn-1]

 [^fn-1]: Roger Scruton, *The Aesthetics of Music*, p.
 244.